-• The median U.S. household owned only \$17,400 worth of financial assets in 1998, including retirement accounts.
-For African American and Hispanic households, the numbers were only \$3,060 and \$1,200 respectively.

-• Tax payments to Social Security represent the largest contribution to retirement preparation for most Americans.
-If savings and investment opportunities are not created within Social Security, these Americans will lose their best opportunity to acquire financial assets.
+- The median U.S. household owned only \$17,400 worth of financial assets in 1998, including retirement accounts.
+For African American and Hispanic households, the numbers were only \$3,060 and \$1,200 respectively. - For most American households, Social Security taxes represent their largest tax payment as well as their largest contribution to retirement preparation.
+If savings and investment opportunities are not created within Social Security, these Americans may lose their best opportunity to acquire financial assets.